ChrisDuffley/stationPlaylist/readme.md

 ## Version 18.09.6-LTS

 * Requires NVDA 2018.3 or later.
+* Internal changes to make the add-on compatible with future NVDA releases.
+* Fixed many instances of add-on messages spoken in English despite translated into other languages.
 * In SAM Encoders, you can now use table navigation commands (Control+Alt+arrow keys) to review various encoder status information.
-* Fixed many instances of add-on messages spoken in English despite translated into other languages.

 ## Version 18.09.5-LTS